 WHAT WE DO

 The Nikwasi Initiative was founded to promote, interpret and link cultural and historic sites (such as the Nikwasi and Cowee mounds) along a Cherokee Cultural Corridor, along with raising awareness and funds to pursue those efforts, and exploring more opportunities for collaboration between the Eastern Band of Cherokee Indians and local communities.

 Its story began on April 17, 2015, when a group of people from the Franklin and Cherokee communities met for the first time with the common goal of conserving heritage and healing relationships between mountain neighbors.
 Leaders from these two communities began a collaborative dialogue to explore strategies for regional partnership, cultural preservation, and economic development.

-Using engaged partnerships, it focuses on developing cultural interpretation resources for the nationally significant Cultural Corridor from Cherokee to Franklin and to the headwaters of the Little Tennessee River, and encouraging sustainable economic growth of the entire corridor area.
+Using engaged partnerships, Nikwasi Initiative focuses on developing cultural resources for diverse projects from the nationally significant Cultural Corridor along the Little Tennessee River, to restoration of heritage apple species, and widespread cultural collaboration.

 This group known collectively as Mountain Partners, ultimately founded the nonprofit Nikwasi Initiative in 2016 to act on the shared ideas and goals conceived during these collaborative sessions.
 Formed with support from the Community Foundation of Western North Carolina, the Cherokee Preservation Foundation and the Z. Smith Reynolds Foundation, the larger Mountain Partners group includes members of the EBCI, Franklin Town Council and Macon County officials, members of Mainspring Conservation Trust and members of the Cowee School Arts and Heritage Center.
 (Learn more about Nikwasi Initiative's board here.)

 Part of Nikwasi Initiative's mission is to develop a Cultural Corridor along more than 60 miles of the Little Tennessee River, from Cherokee to Franklin and the headwaters of the river, creating cultural interpretation resources on-site to promote improved visibility of significant Cherokee landmarks and historic sites.
 The first phase of this important project includes cultural kiosks with informational panels at the ancient towns of Cowee, and Noquisiyi overlooking the Mounds that were the gathering place of each.

 Our mission includes connecting people to the natural and cultural heritage of this region, and the Cherokee make up a huge part of the history along the Little Tennessee River.